 The study authors found that in all trials reviewed, green coffee bean extract caused weight loss, and the average weight loss was 5.45 pounds.
 The trials lasted an average of nine weeks.

-Again, we consider this to be a serious consumer safety issue and a violation of FDA guidelines.
+Again, we consider this to be a serious consumer safety issue and a potential violation of FDA guidelines.
 Supplement companies are required to publish dosing information because this is the only way consumers can determine the safety of a supplement.

 Almost any ingredient has a safe dosing range, and a dose that may be unsafe.
 Consider caffeine.
 This ingredient is well-studied and safe at a dose of 100 milligrams (mg), for example, but could be deadly at a dose over 2,000 mg.
 Without the dosing information, consumers have no way to know if a supplement is safe or harmful.

-This is the first weight loss supplement that we’ve reviewed on Illuminate Health that failed to publish a Supplement Facts label including dosage information of the active ingredients, and we urge the FDA to investigate both Bye Bye Belly Juice and Slimmer Max for potential safety violations.
+This is the first weight loss brand that we’ve reviewed on Illuminate Health that failed to publish a Supplement Facts label including dosage information of the active ingredients, and we urge the FDA to investigate both Bye Bye Belly Juice and Slimmer Max for potential safety violations.

-Bye Bye Belly Juice Side Effects
+Does Bye Bye Belly Juice Cause Side Effects?

 Consumers are often curious about whether juice cleanses are likely to cause side effects given that they typically are a drastic change from a user’s regular diet.